2017 summer internship at IIJ Innovation Institute's Research Laboratory, Tokyo, Japan

 - secure measurement of network performance

-The intern will receive support and feedback from IIJ Research Laboratory along the way.
+The intern will receive support and feedback from IIJ Research Laboratory and a range of external research collaborators along the way.

 Network System Automatic Control